 By experimenting with modifying intelligence and regenerative properties, the first trolls were created.
 By experimenting with size and strength, the first ogres were created.
 Most of goblinkind has been experimented on like this and it is unclear who exactly the proponent of these developments was, but they did not do so without catching the ire of the gods.

 One aspect of goblins that has made them so successful is their ability to seek and carve out caves to live in.
 It is because of this that goblins seem to arise everywhere in Isaldor.
 They are concentrated in greater numbers in the Frontier Lands, but that is only because there is more open area in which for them to populate.

 Goblins have an omnivore diet that would choke a goat.
 They can eat nearly anything with nutrition, including mummified remains, peat, insects, wild mushrooms, wood pulp, and even cave slime.
 They are completely immune to many poisons for the same reason cockroaches are.
 The survivors breed.

 Goblins have varying shapes and sizes, but most are fairly small and none are pretty.
 They tend to have several rows of jagged teeth, stone-age weapons (unless they scavenge better ones) and they dress in rags… more out of habit than for protection.
-Their language is like a series of growls and barks, but they have picked up and twisted words from other languages.
-The most prevailent one they pick up from is orcish, but hobgoblins seem to maintain the current prevailing dialect.
+Their language is like undercommon, but includes a series of growls, grunts, and barks that they have picked up from other goblinoids, as well as twisted words from other languages.
+The most prevalent one they pick up from is orcish, but hobgoblins still seem to maintain the current prevailing dialect.